cal-weng/terminus/docs/manual/olares/settings/gpu-resource.md

 In this mode, a GPU can be bound to multiple applications and rotates execution in time slices.

 * At any instant, only one application uses all available compute and VRAM of the GPU.
-* Other apps enter a wait queue; their CUDA and VRAM content will be swapped to the system memory.
+* Other apps enter a wait queue; Their VRAM contents (e.g., CUDA context, etc.) may be temporarily swapped out to system memory.
+* By default, GPUs run in time-slicing mode.
+Applications not assigned an exclusive GPU or dedicated VRAM will join the time-slicing queue when a time-slicing GPU is available.

 ### App Exclusive